spectrum-health-systems/tingen-documentation/man/tngnwsvc/iis/README.md

 You can probably host your custom web service using many web server/operating systems combinations, but these guidelines will focus on getting setup on Microsoft IIS.

 These are the steps that I use to host a the Tingen Web Service, but they are more of a *guideline* than a perfect set of instructions.
 It's quite possible that I didn't follow best-practices, or maybe I have something setup incorrectly, so please use caution when following these steps.

-## PLEASE NOTE

-* This document assumes that you already have a IIS up and running.
-* Keep in mind that myAvatar™ can only communicate with web services via the *HTTPS* protocol.

 # Installing Microsoft IIS